Our Cabinet is responsible for many of our day-to-day decisions.

 How do I ask a question at Cabinet?

 Members of the public can ask questions on the open section of the Cabinet agenda.
-You do not need to give notice of your question.
+You do not need to give notice of your question but the question must relate to an item on the agenda for the meeting.

 Come along to a meeting of Cabinet